labchild/horiseon-refactor/README.md

 ## Download and View
 Horiseon can be found at https://labchild.github.io/horiseon-refactor/.

-You can download the repo and check out my code at
+You can download the repo and check out my code at https://github.com/labchild/horiseon-refactor.

-### Author and Acknowledgements
+## Author & Acknowledgements
 Refactored and deployed by Lelah Bates Childs.

-A big thank you to my bootcamp instructional team and cohort, for helping me along this journey to become a developer.
+Thank you to my bootcamp instructional team and cohort, for helping me along this journey to become a developer.

+### Want to Help?
+Do you see something I missed or a more succint and effective way this code can be written?
+Great!
+Please reach out and let me know how I can improve.

+You can find me on GitHub (@labchild) or email me (labchilds@gmail.com).
+Thanks in advance for your tips, tricks, and pointers!